 I have seen several recipes for making up the Hidden Valley Ranch Dip with your own spices and that sounds like a reasonable thing to do.
 I have not tried that yet, but I have found an alternative solution which cuts the sodium by half but still gives you the flavor.

-This is Kraft Thick & Creamy Ranch Anything Dressing Mix.
-This is through my affiliate link but it is much cheaper just to pick it up at your local grocery.
+This is Kraft Thick & Creamy Ranch Dip & Dressing Mix.
+This is through my affiliate link but it may be cheaper just to pick it up at your local grocery.
 I just wanted you to see what it looks like.

 Hidden Valley total packet sodium = 3840 mg